 If you find yourself prone to the winter blues, you’re not alone.
 According to Cleveland Clinic, approximately 5-20% of the population is affected by some form of seasonal depression (also known as Seasonal Affective Disorder) during the cold, dark days of winter.
 But are there other ways the changing seasons and weather patterns can affect how you feel?

 Why is my mood affected by the weather?

 Many Americans have likely felt the effects of the weather at some point or another.
-Maybe you’re feeling sleepy on a rainy day or stir crazy if you’re stuck in the office on a bright, sunny day.
+Maybe you’re feeling sleepy on a rainy day or stir-crazy if you’re stuck in the office on a bright, sunny day.
 Since our brains take in everything around us, it’s only natural that we’re affected by, well, everything around us.
-But how does that relate to weather?
+But how does that relate to the weather?

 Temperature and Happiness